-Third, after you’ve decided on a code editor that’s right for you, you’ll create a .py document (python) by simply copying the code given to you on Github which will be sourced through terminal.
-This code is really short and is just filled with a ton of parameters for Instagram such as which hashtags you want to use and you’ll quite simply need to set certain values to true or false depending on what actions you want the bot to perform.
+Third, after you’ve decided on a code editor that’s right for you, you’ll create a .py document (python) by simply copying the code given to you on Github, which will be sourced through terminal.
+This code is really short and filled with parameters for Instagram, such as which hashtags you want to use, and you’ll quite simply need to set specific values to true or false depending on what actions you want the bot to perform.
 I set follow / unfollow to false since I only want the bot to do liking and commenting.

 The code through which you’ll automate your bot with is written in Python.
 Python is a programming language that’s typically used for automated tasks.
 That’s all you need to know.